vasiliqa/mentoring/README.md

 https://github.com/sj26/mailcatcher:
 Please don't put mailcatcher into your Gemfile.
 It will conflict with your applications gems at some point.

-SwitchUser and RailsAdmin are conflicted by some reason in specs.
-Comment out switch config and switch_user_select in main.html.slim before rspec spec

 Configure server:
 Change ip in config/provision/production if needed local - ansible-playbook --inventory=config/provision/production config/provision/provision.yml